You know the answer.

-Aria — Scorecard
+Aria — Practice Session

 We only listen while you're recording.
 Voice data handling

-What improvement actually looks like.
+What one fix looks like.

 Same question.
 One retry.
 One fix: replace buzzwords with specifics.